patpatera/MASTTA/README.md

-# MASTTA
+# MASTTA: A Multi-modal Architecture with Spatio-Temporal-Text Adaptation for Video-based Traffic Accident Anticipation
-Official implementation of A Multi-modal Architecture with Spatio-Temporal-Text Adaptation for Video-based Traffic Accident Anticipation
+This is an official repo implementation of A ''Multi-modal Architecture with Spatio-Temporal-Text Adaptation for Video-based Traffic Accident Anticipation''